Yandex Cloud

 If you have issues with setting up a security group, contact support.

 • Specify the disk size.
-You can increase the disk size or keep the same size.
-You cannot reduce the disk size.
+You can increase the disk size or leave it as is.
+Reducing the disk size is not supported.

 • Change the automatic backup retention period, in days.